 Try your best to come to a decision out of court.

 Ultimately, the goal is that you have taken all the different factors and made the best decision for you and your family.
 However, if both parties cannot come to an agreement out of court, a family law judge will decide for you.
 This is rarely a pleasant experience, as the judge rarely decides as either party would like.
 Once a couple submits their property dispute to the court, Illinois divorce law will be used to divide the marital property amongst the spouses.
-In that case, make sure you hire a trusted and experienced divorce trustworthy lawyer who will help divide your marital assets between the two of you and your soon-to-be ex-spouse.
+In that case, make sure you hire a trusted and experienced divorce trustworthy lawyer who will help divide your marital assets and debt between the two of you and your soon-to-be ex-spouse.